arian0zen/QueryWhisperer/README.md

 ` though, first and foremost there are lots of improvement scopes in terms of code quality, specially in jsx components, we should fix those first, thank you `

+## Contribution

+I welcome contributions to improve and enhance the functionality of this application.
+If you would like to contribute, please follow these steps:

+1. Fork the repository to your own GitHub account, (prefereably the `locale` branch).
+2. Clone the forked repository to your local machine.
+3. Create a new branch for your contribution.
+4. Make your changes and test them locally.
+5. Commit your changes with clear and descriptive commit messages.
+6. Push your changes to your forked repository.
+7. Submit a pull request to the main repository with a detailed description of your changes.

+Please ensure that your contributions adhere to the following guidelines:

+- Follow the coding style and best practices used in the project.
+- Provide clear and concise documentation for any new features or changes.
+- Test your changes thoroughly to ensure they do not introduce any new bugs.
+- Be responsive to feedback and be willing to make changes as needed.

+Thank you for your contributions in advance!
+Together, we can make this application even better.
+_________________
+- finding bugs is most prioritized contribution for now :)

 ## Conclusion